AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 On the opposite case of the example, you can guess her height after you met _Bob_.
 For this scenario, your guess would be 14'11".
 When comparing the possible outcomes to your new results, it seems like you think she is way taller than she really is.

 In statistics, what I tried to replicate with the example is called _prediction_.
 In technical definition, a [prediction](https://stats.oecd.org/glossary/detail.asp?ID=3792) is the process of estimating an outcome in a future point in time.
+This example, and some other analyses, rely on metrics such as the average value or the distance of each observation.
+And, if you are handling real life situations, this results can affect your decision making process.

-For this statistical analysis, having outliers in your data can change your calculations drastically.
-This, ultimately, will cause you misleading conclusion like <b>telling your friend's mom that she might be 14'11" tall</b> <i>or</i> <b>not letting her ride in a roller coaster because you think she is just too tall (but she is not).</b>
+Therefore, having outlier in your data can create misleading conclusions such as <b>telling your friend's mom that she might be 14'11" tall</b> <i>or</i> <b>not letting her ride in a roller coaster because you think she is just too tall (but she is not).</b>

 <h2 style="text-align:center">What could be a problem handling outliers?</h2>